THargreaves/into-the-tidyverse/resources/session_four/session_four_presentation.md

 * Here we have two columns, `1999` and `2000`, which do not represent variables
 * Instead they represent specific values of the `year` variable
 * As a consequence, it also violates the second rule - each observation must have its own row
-* This is because each row two observations, one from each year
+* This is because each row corresponds to two observations, one from each year

 Tidying the Dataset
 ====================================